TryItOnline/tiosetup/README.md

 Run the following commands.

-Make sure you have apache and git:
+Make sure you have apache with ssl and git:

 ```Shell
 dnf install httpd mod_ssl git -y